 Summary FAQ from the Genetics Home Reference at the National Library of Medicine.

 A comprehensive site with information on thalassemia, including detailed information about genetics and testing.
-Hosted by Children's Hospital, Oakland, CA.
+Hosted by Children's Hospital and Research Center, Oakland, CA.

 - Thalassemia [rarediseases.info.nih.gov]

 Information from the Genetics and Rare Diseases Information Center.

 A listing of information and links for finding comprehensive genetics health information online.